The topic of my PhD research is best described through the following story:

 Differences in woody debris are so great that characteristics of woody debris can actually be a useful field indicator of overall flow regime.
 Wood in stable, spring-fed streams is largely immobile (83%), found as a single piece (67%) or as part of an open-fabric log jam (33%), and is near perpendicular to channel, indicating little movement since emplacement.
 In a real sense, wood becomes part of the channel and represents the dominant structural feature in these channels, accounting for a large fraction of total flow resistance and form drag.
 In contrast, the majority of wood in runoff-dominated streams is mobile (83%), has stripped bark (86%), occurs in densely-packed log jams (84%), and is found parallel or sub-parallel to the channel, all indicators of frequent fluvial transport.
 In these systems, wood moves through the channel quickly and is a much smaller component of total resistance.

-We conclude that wood patterning and mobility do reflect the degree of flow variability in a stream, and that differences in flow-dictated wood architecture control channel stability and key channel structures.
+We concluded that wood patterning and mobility do reflect the degree of flow variability in a stream, and that differences in wood architecture control channel stability and key channel structures.
 Understanding how flow regimes control wood accumulations and patterns is therefore fundamental to properly interpreting the geomorphic and ecologic role of wood in streams.

 These results were presented at the 2015 AGU fall meeting, you can download a copy below!